MLakshmiPrasanna985/AI_STYLIST/README.md

   Products are recommended based on their visual similarity, using embeddings from **VGG16** and **ResNet50**.
 - **Text-Based Recommendations:**
   Recommendations are generated based on product names, descriptions, and metadata using **TF-IDF** and **Word2Vec**.
-- Hybrid Recommendations:
+- **Hybrid Recommendations:**
   Combines both visual and text-based filtering for robust suggestions.

-How to Use
+## How to Use
 1. Clone the repository:

-   git clone url
+   git clone <repository_url>
    cd AI-Stylist

-2. Open the project in Jupyter Notebook or Google Colab.
+3. Open the project in **Jupyter Notebook** or **Google Colab**.
-3. Run the notebooks step by step to process data, extract features, and generate recommendations.
+4. Run the notebooks step by step to process data, extract features, and generate recommendations.

- Future Enhancements
+## Future Enhancements
 - Integrate additional pre-trained models like EfficientNet for advanced visual feature extraction.
 - Add real-time recommendation updates as new products or user interactions are introduced.
 - Include more advanced NLP models like BERT for better text-based recommendations.

-Contact
+## Contact
 For any queries or suggestions, feel free to contact us.